auth0/docs/articles/migrations/guides/liveid-api-deprecation.md

 ![New Microsoft Connection Settings](/media/articles/connections/social/microsoft-account/microsoft-account-azureid.png)

-You need to switch to 'Azure AD (personal accounts)' to ensure your applications will keep working after Microsoft decommissions the endpoint.
+You need to switch to 'Azure AD (personal accounts)' to ensure your applications will keep working after Microsoft decommissions the API.

 **User Profile**